 Who can benefit from direct mail marketing?

 With the costs of direct mail marketing, the scale of the campaigns range greatly from organization to organization, but are achievable for almost any budget.
 Because there are a number of different costs, there are also a number of opportunities to make adjustments to the budget and expenses.
-Organizations that prioritize their relationship with their customers should leverage direct mail marketing as a way to retain those valuable relationships over time.

 Build Long-Term Relationships

-No matter what your marketing goals are or what the CTA is, direct mail marketing is about building long-term relationships with your customers, helping build brand awareness and trust.
 Email marketing has its strengths, however, successful direct mail campaigns will have deeper, longer-lasting impact on your target audience.
-Direct mail marketing is a tried-and-true strategy with a personal touch that will hopefully be remembered long after the campaign is over.
-Be creative and your marketing efforts will be rewarded.
+It's a tried-and-true strategy with a personal touch that will be remembered long after the campaign is over.
+Be creative and your marketing efforts will be rewarded!

 Want more?
 Be sure to subscribe to The CMO newsletter for more marketing news, trends, proven strategies and techniques.